 From the moment you join MCS, you become part of a community made up of current pupils and parents as well as Old Waynfletes (former pupils), former parents and friends.

-Old Waynfletes keep in touch and meet for events throughout the year, including a ‘Young OW Curry’ for recent leavers in September, where you will be invited for a final lunch before heading off to university.
+Old Waynfletes keep in touch and meet for events throughout the year, including a ‘Young OW Curry’ for recent leavers in September, where you are invited for a final lunch before heading off to university or the next stage of your life.

 The Sixth Form team all have offices based in the Sixth Form building, with pastoral support, academic, university and careers guidance available throughout the working day.